nanobox-io/nanobox-guides/articles/php/laravel/existing-app.md

 ## Configure Laravel

 #### Add a local DNS
-Add a convenient way to access your app from the browser
+Add a convenient way to access your app from the browser:

 ```bash
 nanobox dns add local laravel.dev